-William H. Sheffield - Member of Audit Committee, Member of Health, Safety, Environment and Indigenous Peoples Committee
+William H. Sheffield - Member of Audit Committee, Member of Governance & Regulatory Committee

-William Sheffield is the former CEO of Sappi Fine Papers, headquartered in South Africa.
+William Sheffield has been a corporate director since 2004.
+Mr. Sheffield is the former CEO of Sappi Fine Papers, headquartered in South Africa.
 Previously, he held senior roles with Abitibi-Consolidated Inc. and Abitibi-Price Inc. He began his career in the steel industry and held General Manager, Industrial Engineering and Cold Mill Operating roles at Stelco Inc.

-Mr. Sheffield has sat on the board of Houston Wire & Cable Company since 2006 where he acts as Chairman.
-Mr. Sheffield also sits on the boards of Velan Inc., Burnbrae Farms Ltd., Longview Aviation Capital, Family Enterprise Xchange and 4iiii Innovations Inc. Previous directorships include Canada Post Corporation, Ontario Power Generation, Corby Distilleries, Royal Group Technologies and SHAD.
+Mr. Sheffield has sat on the board of Houston Wire & Cable Company since 2006, and sits on the board of Velan Inc. Previous directorships include Canada Post Corporation, Ontario Power Generation, Corby Distilleries, Royal Group Technologies and SHAD.
+In addition to having served on the boards of a number of public companies, Mr. Sheffield is also a member of several advisory and not-for-profit boards.